 His may be one of the unluckiest online start-ups ever, but he decided to persevere, putting his experience to good use and quickly learned how to protect his online business from scamsters.
-Now with a turnover of £2m, it would seem he made a good choice.
+Now voted the number one online cartridge retailer, it would seem he made a good choice.

 "In early 2002 I was in my late forties and I wanted to do something different," remembers John.
 "I gave up a well-paid salary as a sales director of an independent electronic components company, sold the family caravan and put all my savings and energy into creating and developing my own online business, Stinky Ink.
 We sell every known make and model of printer cartridge, both third-party compatibles and originals.

 "After weeks of brainstorming, I came up with the name.
 The domain name was designed to make people smile and be memorable.
 I chose printer consumables after having experienced huge difficulty tracking down the right cartridge for my son's old printer."